m-yuqin/financial-assistance/README.md

     node generateSecret.js

+    This will generate a new JWT_SECRET and automatically append it to the .env file.

 6. Run command "npm start" in the terminal to start the server
 7. In your web browser, navigate to http://localhost:3000/api-docs/